swift-nav/libsbp/sbpjson/README.md

-The libraries here are generated use [JSON Schema][3] in combination with the [QuickType][4] tool to injest the output of these `sbp2json` tools and produce "native" objects which allow users to fully utilize whatever type checking there language provides.
+The libraries here are generated use [JSON Schema][3] in combination with the [QuickType][4] tool to injest the output of these `sbp2json` tools and produce "native" objects which allow users to fully utilize whatever type checking their language provides.
 This also enables "developer assistance" technologies like Intellisense for exploring SBP message types during development.

+See [javascript/README.md](../javascript/README.md) for a quick usage example.
+Also see [HOWTO.md](../HOWTO.md) for information on how to update these definitions if needed.